mhudgins/project-euler/README.md

 project-euler
 =============

-My solutions to the projecteuler.net programming challenges
+Selected solutions to the projecteuler.net programming challenges